 Other study costs

 There's a fee for assessing a Recognition of Prior Learning (RPL) portfolio if this applies to you.

-If you study any campus-based units as part of your course, there may also be some course-related costs that aren’t included in your tuition fees.
+If you study any campus-based modules as part of your course, there may also be some course-related costs that aren’t included in your tuition fees.
 These include things like books, specialist equipment and the cost of optional field trips.
 Most of our students study distance learning modules with no need to attend the campus at Portsmouth.